HIllya51/LunaTranslator/docs/en/useapis/ocrapi.md

 [](https://www.xfyun.cn/doc/assets/img/manage2.cc025e41.png)

-?>**Note**<br>
+> [!WARNING]
-Not every service management panel is the same.
+>Not every service management panel is the same.
 Different services have different compositions of their management panels.
 Also, not all services have both SDK and API interfaces; some services only have API interfaces, while others only have SDKs.
 Specifics can be found on the corresponding service management page.

 The Xunfei Open Platform supports creating multiple applications with one account.
 To return to the application list page and switch applications, click the return button above the application name in the upper left corner of the page, or the "My Applications" in the personal menu in the top right.
 In the application list, select an application and click its name to enter the service management page corresponding to that application.